bruno-lang/alma/README.md

 		Parser -> (Grammar, Source) -> ParseTree

-Now we _only_ have to write a grammar that both we as well as the parser do understand.
-Although we also need to understand how the parser processes the grammar so that we can make it do what we want.
+Now we _only_ have to write a grammar that we as well as the parser do understand.
+Although we also need to understand how the parser processes the grammar so that we can make it do what we meant to say.
 This sounds a lot like giving  instructions - doesn't it? (_see also:_ Damian Conway - [Everything You Know About Regexes Is Wrong](http://www.infoq.com/presentations/regex))

-Following that thought a parser is sort of a _virtual machine_ that given _instructions_ in form of a grammar can process a input _programs_ what produces parse-trees.
+Following that thought a parser is sort of a _virtual machine_ that - given _instructions_ in form of a grammar - can process input _programs_ what produces parse-trees as output
+.
 Luckily we are used to programming, to give instructions and reason about their implications and conditions.
-As soon as we have learned the _machine's_ language grammars can be written like programs.
+As soon as we have learned the _machine's primitives_ a grammar can be written like a program.
 No special parsing theory or tool behaviour knowledge is required to do this.

 ## Instructions
-The following describes the 8 essential and 3 optional instructions of the underlying parser's _machine language_ through the surface syntax `lingukit`, that maps almost 1:1 to these _machine instructions_.
+The following describes 8 essential and 3 optional instructions of a underlying parser's _machine language_ through a surface syntax called `lingukit`, that maps roughly 1:1 to _machine instructions_.

-A instruction is always executed in the context of the current input position and results in a new _matched_ input position or a _mismatch_.
+Executing a instruction results either in a new _matched_ input position or a _mismatch_ position.
+The _execution context_ is the current position and the parse-tree build so far.

 #### Matching Characters
 `lingukit` is designed to match bytes (of UTF8 characters) but the principle